 - Make sure all of the equipment you need to complete your exam is fully charged and working well ahead of your exam start time.
 This might include checking laptop chargers, your webcam, mouse and keyboard and ensuring you have a stable internet connection.
 You should also check the batteries in your wireless devices (eg keyboard, mouse).

-- If you will need to use Zoom for your exam, you must update your Zoom to version 5.0 or above on your computers and devices.
+- If you will need to use Zoom for your exam, you must update your Zoom to the latest version.
 View the detailed instructions on how to update Zoom.

 Notes, textbooks and other resources